-- Environmental: Climate change Natural resources Project financing Toxic waste Green products. ٠ - Social: Human capital Societal Products and services Communities and human rights • - Governance: Governance structure Market behaviour •
+Environmental: Climate change - Natural resources - Project financing - Toxic waste - Green products.

+Social: Human capital - Societal - Products and services - Communities and human rights Governance: Governance structure - Market behaviour

-The reference benchmark, the "€STR" (Euro Short-Term Rate), is used for financial performance measurement purposes.
-This reference benchmark was chosen independently of the environmental and/or social characteristics promoted by the Sub-Fund.
+The benchmark, the Bank of America Merrill Lynch Euro Corporate Index, is used for financial performance measurement objectives.
+This index has been chosen independently of the environmental and/or social characteristics promoted by the Sub-Fund.